» Download program brochure (pdf)

 The wide-ranging interests of the faculty coupled with flexible core requirements, provide graduate students with a stimulating environment in which to grow and develop intellectually.
 We particularly emphasize close faculty-student interaction, and most of our graduates have gained valuable research experience through working and publishing with the faculty.
 Intellectual freedom and research excellence are hallmarks of the program.

 The curriculum has been designed to provide students with enough flexibility to discover an intellectual niche while insuring that all students acquire:

-- a working knowledge of at least one related field of study; and
+- a working knowledge of at least one related field of study

-Four "core" seminars on micro- and macro-organizational studies provide a foundation for research in these areas.
-Students can also take advanced topic seminars and independent studies to focus on more specific topics.
-Students also take courses in a "minor" area.
-The choice of minor courses is made from a wide selection of classes offered within the department, the college, and the university, and is worked out through discussions with the student's main advisor.
+Three “core” seminars on micro- and macro-organizational studies and philosophy of science provide a foundation for research.
+Students can take advanced topic seminars and independent studies to focus on more specific topics.
+Students also take courses in a “minor” area.
 Typical minors of our students include anthropology, strategic management, industrial relations, philosophy of science, psychology, and sociology.
+Minors are selected with input from the student’s main advisor.
 Finally, students gain competence in research design and analysis through courses in statistics and research methodology.